loomika-senthil-hash/PromptHustlers_Suryansh_Jazzee2025/README.md

 -**Visual**: Suggests YouTube videos dynamically ,generates animations and videos,graphs and images

-- **Auditory**: Embeds an interactive voice tutor that solves all the queries with very freat accuracy
+- **Auditory**: Embeds an interactive voice tutor that solves all the queries with high accuracy

 -
 - **Reader/Writer**: Generates summaries, stories, explanations  and makes hard concepts into fiction story books